polae/flet-route-async/README.md

 python3.10 -m venv .venv
 source .venv/bin/activate
 ```
 > *You may use a different version of python, but the Docker container (below) uses* `python:3.10-slim-bullseye`

+The virtual environment now activated, install the required packages:

 ```
 pip install -r requirements.txt
 ```
-This will install, `flet, flet-route, flet-fastapi, and uvicorn`, and required modules.

-2. From this root directory run:
+You should now be able to run the app:

 ```
 uvicorn async:app --reload
 ```

-You should have a version running which you can view at [localhost](http://0.0.0.0:8080)
+View the app at [localhost](http://0.0.0.0:8080): http://0.0.0.0:8080.

 ### Docker